Matyi98/Szamitogep-biztonsag-VIHIMA06/README.md

 ## Start work

 The source files for the project can be found at [main/CaffFrei](main/CaffFrei).
-Open the CaffFrei.sln solution with either VisualStudio 22 or JetBrains Rider.
-(Rider is basically an IntelliJ alternative for VS, it supports C# and C++ development)
+Open the CaffFrei.sln solution with VisualStudio 22.

 In the solution there are 2 solution folders: `Src, Test`.

-In the Src solution folder there are 2 projects for now.
-The cpp parser and the .NET wrapper for it.
-The web project will be added later.
+In the Src solution folder there are 3 projects.
+The cpp parser, the .NET wrapper for it and the webapp.

+Debugging with breakpoints even in the cpp code invoked from C# should work.

 ## HappyParserPy